stigmee/gdnative-stigmark/README.md

 This repo contains 2 things :

 - a statically / dynamically build (written in) Rust library that provides an API to access remote stigmark server (https://github.com/stigmee/stigmark-rocket-rs).
-- a commande line example written in C++11 that shows how to use that library.
+- a command line example written in C++11 that shows how to use that library.

 ### TODO